MLB Thursday scores, highlights, updates, news: Nationals bullpen does it again

 New York Mets 6, Miami Marlins 3 (box score)

-Atlanta Braves at San Diego Padres (GameTracker)
+San Diego Padres 6, Braves 0 (box score)

-Los Angeles Dodgers at Los Angeles Angels 10:07 ET (GameTracker)
+Los Angeles Dodgers 6, Angels 2 (box score)

 Yep, the Nats' bullpen did it again